1.6.2017 - 31.12.2025

 The Summer Artist

-City of Seinäjoki has hired each summer since 2017 a young visual artist or visual art student to work as the summer artist.
-The summer artist works for two months with their own independent artistic project.
+City of Seinäjoki has hired each Summer since 2017 a young visual artist or visual art student to work as the summer artist.
+The Summer Artist, “Kesäkuvataiteilija” in Finnish, works for two months with their own independent artistic project.
 The idea is to create something that is visible to the local community and has participatory elements.
-The summer artists works at the Kunsthalle Seinäjoki and has the resources and support of our team and the Cultural Services of Seinäjoki.
-Each summer artist does their own thing which means that the project is different each year.
+The Summer Artist works at the Kunsthalle Seinäjoki and has the resources and support of our team and the Cultural Services of Seinäjoki.
+The Summer Artist can use the workshops space Itikka as their studio.
+The theme of the project is different each year but there is always a strong emphasis on participatory work-methods and public art.

 Aeon Lux Koskinen 2019